Please contact us if you have questions or if you need some encouragement.

-Are You A Lover Or Hater?
+Have You Ever Asked Yourself If You Are A Lover Or A Hater?

 Choose To Be A Lover Or Hater?

 - John 13:34-35 “A new command I give you: Love one another.
 As I have loved you, so you must love one another.
-By this everyone will know that you are my disciples if you love one another.”
+By this, everyone will know that you are my disciples if you love one another.”

-- Matthew 5:22 But I tell you that anyone who is angry with a brother or sister will be subject to judgment.
+- Matthew 5:22 But I tell you that anyone angry with a brother or sister will be subject to judgment.
 Again, anyone who says to a brother or sister, ‘Raca,’ is answerable to the court.
 And anyone who says, ‘You fool!’ will be in danger of the fire of hell.